cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   equivocability and random key robustness for the encryption function.
 The latter property is only required for authentication and achieved by a collision-resistant MAC.
 This change was made for two reasons.
-First, it reduces the number of bytes stored in envelopes, which is an helpful improvement for large applications of OPAQUE with many registered users.
+First, it reduces the number of bytes stored in envelopes, which is a helpful improvement for large applications of OPAQUE with many registered users.
   Second, it removes the need for client applications to generate authentication keys during registration.
 Instead, this responsibility is handled by OPAQUE,